A. Karabiyik (Aybüke) MA

 6500 HD NIJMEGEN

-Aybüke (she/her) holds a bachelor’s degree in English and Social Work and Policy, as well as a master’s degree in English, both from the University of Fribourg, Switzerland.
-In her Master’s thesis, she analyzed Driftpile Cree Nation author Billy-Ray Belcourt’s depiction of the Indigiqueer body in his poetry and life writing.
+I am a Swiss scholar with Turkish origins working on contemporary Indigenous literatures from Turtle Island.
+I hold a bachelor’s degree in English and Social Work and Policy, as well as a master’s degree in English, both from the University of Fribourg, Switzerland.
+In my Master’s thesis, I analyzed Driftpile Cree Nation author Billy-Ray Belcourt’s depiction of the Indigiqueer body in his poetry and life writing.